On the arithmetic of a family of superelliptic curves: Introduction

 \subsection{Acknowledgements}

 We thank the AMS and the organizers of the 2019 Mathematics Research Communities workshop on \textit{Explicit Methods in Characteristic $p$} for creating a productive working environment in which this project was started.
 We thank Douglas Ulmer for his guidance and support during the realization of this project, and for his helpful comments on a previous draft.
-Thanks are also due to Daniel Litt for providing help with the proof in Appendix B.
+Thanks are also due to Daniel Litt for providing help with the proof in Appendix~\ref{app:Conductor} and to Rachel Pries and Dino Lorenzini for their careful reading and helpful comments.

 The second author was funded by the Swiss National Science Foundation through the SNSF Professorship \#170565 awarded to Pierre Le Boudec, and received additional funding from ANR project ANR-17-CE40-0012 (FLAIR).
 The third author was supported by an NSF graduate research fellowship.
 The fourth author thanks the National Science Foundation Research Training Group in Algebra, Algebraic Geometry, and Number Theory at the University of Georgia [grant DMS-1344994] for funding this research.